wolfjazz/fixed-point-math/README.md

 /* operations */
-// q values do not implement operators!
+// Q values do not implement operators!
 When operators are used, they are implicitly converted to
-// static q values (see next section) within the same range.
+// static Q values (see next section) within the same range.
 The user can, if needed, change the
 // value range by explicitly converting the value.

 /* static Q-type for static formulas that have to be used to guarantee at compile time that a calculation
  * works for a range of input values.
-Runtime checks are only needed when a q value is transformed
+Runtime checks are only needed when a Q value is transformed
- * into an sq value (and vice versa) when the value range gets smaller.
+ * into an Sq value (and vice versa) when the value range gets smaller.
- * sq-only formulas are guaranteed to be safe at runtime, because for each operator the value range
+ * Sq-only formulas are guaranteed to be safe at runtime, because for each operator the value range
  * is modified and checked against overflow at compile-time.
 Runtime checks are not included as long
- * as only sq values are used in the formula.
+ * as only Sq values are used in the formula.
 This guarantees that the formula compiles into an
  * efficient calculation.
- * Note: By design, sq values cannot be changed.
-For each operator a new sq value is constructed.
+ * Note: By design, Sq values cannot be changed.
+For each operator a new Sq value is constructed.
- *  => q values are dynamic and can be changed, but they do not implement mathematical operations.
+ *  => Q values are dynamic and can be changed, but they do not implement mathematical operations.
- *     For formulas sq values are needed; they are static so that formulas can be guaranteed to be
+ *     For formulas Sq values are needed; they are static so that formulas can be guaranteed to be
  *     secure for a given range of input values.
-Results are usually transformed back into q values.
+Results are usually transformed back into Q values.
- *  => q values store dynamic values, sq values are used for calculations. */ fpm::sq<type, f, v_min, v_max>;
+ *  => Q values store dynamic values, Sq values are used for calculations. */ fpm::sq::Sq<type, f, v_min, v_max>;

 // predefined types
-using i32sq<...> = fpm::sq<int32_t, ...>;
+using i32sq<...> = fpm::sq::Sq<int32_t, ...>;
-using u32sq<...> = fpm::sq<uint32_t, ...>;
+using u32sq<...> = fpm::sq::Sq<uint32_t, ...>;
-using i16sq<...> = fpm::sq<int16_t, ...>;
+using i16sq<...> = fpm::sq::Sq<int16_t, ...>;
-using u16sq<...> = fpm::sq<uint16_t, ...>;
+using u16sq<...> = fpm::sq::Sq<uint16_t, ...>;

 // user-defined types
-// from above: for q-types, corresponding sq types are created; can be accessed via q<>::sq<>;
+// from above: for Q-types, corresponding Sq types are created; can be accessed via Q<>::Sq<>;
-//             default value range of these sq types is that of the related q types;
+//             default value range of these Sq types is that of the related Q types;
 //             can be changed to a different (usually smaller) range of values!

 // ...
-// some given q values, e.g. speed [mm/s] and acceleration [mm/s^2]
+// some given Q values, e.g. speed [mm/s] and acceleration [mm/s^2]
 using speed_t = i32q16<-100., 100.>;
 using accel_t = i32q16<-10., 10.>;
 using pos_t = i32q16<-10000., 10000.>;